tryscer/flock/flock-music.md

 “Hey, Hey, Cin, why-yyyyyy did you give in?”
 I sing to her, half-mocking.
 “That, Alice, of Wonderland, that was strategy on your sis’s behalf.
 Pure strategy.”
 ”How do you mean, sis?”
 I say, and link my arm through hers, “and can you tell me while we buy some warm peanuts?”
 	”First thing,” says Cindy, “and least important, it makes Eleanore think she won.
 And that is important because she’s my ticket out of here.”
 	My eyes suddenly fill with so much tears that I can’t see anything and to hide that I’m looking back, and as I wipe my eyes I see Tim and Puppy standing next to Barry and the executive twins.
 Barry and the twins are shaking hands, and Eleanore, turning to leave, is holding the one-eyed Bear-gineer, hugging it, and looking at Cindy, nodding to her.
 Cindy is nodding back.

+Over the past hour I have come to a decision.
+During the show, I will wait for that tingle in my underwear that Eleanore warned me about.
+At that moment I will reach into my handbag and throw my extra pair of panties onto the stage.
+It will be my rite of passage into adulthood.

 	We’re standing on line for the peanuts.
 	“What do you mean, your ticket out of here,” I ask her shoes.